Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

  * Elastic Loadbalancer: Instead of a NGINX reverse proxy to deploy a NodeJS application an Elastic Load Balancer on EC2 instances was chosen.
 Elastic Load Balancing automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, Lambda functions, and virtual appliances.

   * CloudWatch: CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, and visualizes it using automated dashboards so you can get a unified view of your AWS resources, applications, and services that run in AWS and on-premises.

  * QuickSight Dashboard: The customer needs to have access via a publically accessibly dashboard within their headquarters.
 Amazon QuickSight connects to your data in the cloud and combines data from many different sources.
 In a single data dashboard, QuickSight can include AWS data, third-party data, big data, spreadsheet data, SaaS data, B2B data, and more.

+ * S3: Amazon Simple Storage Service is an object storage service that offers industry-leading scalability, data availability, security, and performance.

  * SFTP Server: For the customers to login to access their documents.
 An SSH File Transfer Protocol (SFTP) server is an endpoint that is associated with a receiver or a destination during a message exchange.
 An SFTP server uses the SFTP transport protocol, which is an extension of the Secure Shell (SSH) cryptographic protocol.